NagaTejaMariyala/Slash-A_Shell_Simulation/README.md

 	-Veerendra Rajkumar
 	-Aakash Sahu

+	This shell is done as coursework project for Bachelor of Science (Mathematics) in SSSIHL.
 ----------------------------------------------------------------------------------------------
 This is basic shell simualtion with additional features we wished to add, this is coursework project in C.